 Adjusted Gross Profit, a non-GAAP financial measure, is defined as gross profit exclusive of unrealized foreign exchange gains or losses on unsettled forward foreign exchange contracts and the amortization of intangible assets.
 The Company calculates an adjusted gross profit amount as we consider gross profit exclusive of such unrealized foreign exchange gains or losses on unsettled forward foreign exchange contracts to be a meaningful measure as it is non-cash and management does not consider the mark-to-market valuation reflective of operating performance in the current period.
 Management also excludes the impact of intangible assets amortization as these charges are non-cash in nature and are not believed to be reflective of operating performance.
+Management also excludes COVID-19 related expenses as it believes these costs are not reflective of normal operations due to pandemic.
 We also believe adjusted gross profit provides useful information to investors in understanding and evaluating our operating results in the same manner as management.